Model conversion overview

 train(args, model)

-4. The training function takes as input the model (converted to SambaFlow) and the arguments required to run the model.
+4. The training function takes as input the model (converted to SambaFlow) and other data required to run the model.
 Ensure that the run function takes the input tensors, output tensors, and section types.
 During training, all 3 section types are required.
 During inference, only forward is required.

 outputs = samba.session.run(input_tensors=inputs,